Why The Obsession With Social Media Needs To Stop

 Big brands have big budgets.
 And they have even bigger content megaphones from which they broadcast all of their content.
 The so-called ROI metrics used to proudly proclaim “success” have barely evolved since businesses first started using social media.

 The situation reminds me of the trap Public Relations was stuck in for a long time with the ridiculous AVE — Advertising Value Equivalent.
-“Let’s work out some big numbers that looks impressive.
+“Let’s work out some big numbers that look impressive.
 Even better, let’s put a financial figure on it to impress the bean counters.”

 Reader warning: time for me to get on my soapbox for a bit of a rant. ..